rhondusmithwick/CellSociety/Design.md

 ![Design Diagram](Design_Images/Cell_Society_Class_Diagram.jpg "Class Diagram")

 ### User Interface
-The user interface will consist of one larger rectangular screen of a fixed size that will contain two smaller screens within it side by side.
+The user interface will be handled mainly by the GUI class and will consist of one larger rectangular screen of a fixed size that will contain two smaller screens within it side by side.
 The screen on the left will be the grid for the simlation.
 > **This left screen will...**
 >